 The week leading up to the party we kept watching the weather.
 Rain was in the forecast!

 But it kept changing on us so we weren’t sure what we were going to get.
 We decided to set up the tables inside the house for lunch just in case.
-The day of turned out beautiful and we were able to enjoy the party both inside and outside.
+However, the day of the party turned out beautiful and we were able to enjoy the party both inside and outside.

 The main focus was on a “Stats” poster I created for the boys, which gave guests a little insight into the boys, from their favorite foods, toys, and activities.

-The poster turned out better than I imagined, again printing as a color Engineering Print at Staples.
-This size was less than $6.
-I also printed out some black and white photos as Engineering Prints that were around $3 each.
+The poster turned out better than I imagined.
+I also printed out some black and white photos.
 I think it turned out great!

-For favors we ordered cupcakes with flower frosting and put them in flower pots embellished with lace and a cross.
+For favors, we ordered cupcakes with flower frosting and put them in flower pots embellished with lace and cross.
 They look so cute and are a very easy DIY.

 Baptism Mimosa Bar